tangjian234/Web_django/Note/ML_Master.md

 3. - Amazon_Product_Adviser : provide advise for amazon buyer
 4. - Finance_Insight : Get insight from finance data
 5. - Job_Hunter : Help user and hirer to better hunt for job.
+6. - Job_Hunter : Help user and hirer to better hunt for job.

 ### 1.3.5.
 MAIN DOC :